Skip to Content

 Mister Chava – Calle Francisco del Carpio 1 Frente al Hospital de la Merced de Osuna

-Although it is located in the province of Seville, Mister Chava is one of the so-called ‘’cult’’ places for locals when it comes to coffee specialized shops, not only in Seville but throughout the whole Andalusia.
+Although it is located in the province of Seville, Mister Chava is one of the so-called ‘’cult’’ places for locals when it comes to specialized coffee shops, not only in Seville but throughout the whole of Andalusia.

 From naturally processed Columbian espresso to all sorts of dry-processed blends, this cozy yet refined place where you get to see the master of coffee himself is one of the all-time favorites among the people of this part of the country.